-Dauphin Island Marina
+Embark on a Trip from Dauphin Island Marina

-Cedar Point Fishing Pier Inc
+Go Fishing at Cedar Point Pier

 If fishing is your idea of having a good time, Dauphin Island can entertain you endlessly.

-Get a chair and settle for the day, enjoy the view while waiting for a passing fish to get curious.
+Get a chair, settle for the day, and enjoy the view while waiting for a passing fish to get curious.

 You won't have to wait long as the water is teeming with fish.

-West End Beach
+Take the Kids to West End Beach

-Goat Tree Reserve
+Spot Wildlife at the Goat Tree Reserve

-Not far from Shell Mound Park, The Goat Tree Reserve is one of many bird sanctuaries on the island.
+Located on Cadillac Avenue, the Goat Tree Reserve is one of many bird sanctuaries on the island.

 It gets its name from the ancient oak trees whose branches extend far from the trunk, almost parallel to the ground.